kolkhis/lac/src/u2ws.md

 Working with files, redirecting output, and managing permissions are all fundamental skills that any Linux sysadmin will need.

+In this unit, we cover:
+* How to use ACLs to manage file permissions, and introduces SELinux as an additional layer of security that adds labels and contexts to files and processes.
+* The importance of note-taking for systems administrators and engineers
+* Difference between troubleshooting in systems administration versus systems engineering.
+* Security and the importance of availability as a primary goal for systems administrators.
+* Key networking concepts such as IP addresses, routing, and DNS are introduced, along with tools for troubleshooting network issues

 ### Video (Embdedded YT Video)
 <iframe